-^{} The study assumed that the probability of receiving a red signal is 50% and therefore the expected delay is 11 minutes.
+\\ The study assumed that the probability of receiving a red signal is 50%, and therefore the expected delay is 11 minutes.

+Finally, the total travel time (Table 9) and time delay due to traffic signals (Table 10) are combined.
+As the tables show, the total travel time based on the maximum speed limits is 3 hours and 11 minutes and the travel delay due to 11 traffic signals is 11 minutes.
+Therefore, the total travel time is calculated as 3 hours and 22 minutes.
 Table 11 compares the current total travel time to hypothetical travel scenarios.
 The scenarios include speed limit changes on all U.S. Highway 83 segments to 65 or 70 miles per hour.
 The scenario with a 70 mile per hour speed limit and no traffic signals showed the least total travel time (2 hours and 58 minutes).
-This is twenty four minutes (12 percent) less than the current travel time (3 hours and 22 minutes).
+This is 24 minutes (12%) less than the current travel time (3 hours and 22 minutes).